alexsoble/gaza-sky-geeks-presentations/how-web-apps-work.md

 ---
 no going to grocery store or sharing w/ other kitchens
 ---
-just use what's in your pantry.
+just use what's in your pantry
 ---
 "homemade data"
 ---